Now live for ALDO Shoes UK

 Set up your Apple Developer and Google Play accounts

 Your app ships under your own brand, so it ships from your own store accounts.
-Before you publish, set up two accounts in your business's name: an Apple Developer Program membership for the App Store, and a Google Play Console developer account for Google Play.
-You only need these when you reach the publishing stage, not while you build.
+Before you publish you set up two developer accounts in your business's name - an Apple Developer Program membership for the App Store and a Google Play Console account for Google Play - and do a few one-time things inside them so Vunda can build and upload your app for you.
+You only need this when you reach the publishing stage, not while you build.

-This is exactly what the Publishing section is for: Set up your Apple Developer and Google Play accounts, then build and submit your app to both stores under your own brand.
-You own the accounts; Vunda builds the app and uploads it into them.
+This is what the Publishing section is for: Set up your Apple Developer and Google Play accounts, then build and submit your app to both stores under your own brand.
+You own the accounts; Vunda builds the app and uploads it into them, but a few of the account-side steps are yours to do because only the account holder can.

 What you will need